seedabit/nextjs-react-typescript/README.md

 - [My first Jest Test](https://jestjs.io/docs/getting-started) - a guide to writing your first Jest test and Jest documentation.

 > [!IMPORTANT]
 > Make sure to write tests for your code.
-It is recommended to write tests for all functions in the project.
+It is recommended to write tests for all non-component functions in the project.

 ## On Deploying

 Don't forget to add environment variables and secrets for deployment.
 You can use `.env.local` for local development and `.env.production`/`.env` for production.
 For Github Actions, you can use Github Secrets or Github Environment variables.

-There is an always existing environment variable in all projects `NODE_ENV`.
-It is set to `development` in development and `production` in production.
+There is an always existing environment variable in all Node projects `NODE_ENV`.
+It's used to track the current execution environment.
+Use `process.env.NODE_ENV` to check the current environment.

 > [!TIP]
 > Don't forget to add the `NEXT_PUBLIC_` prefix to the environment variables you want to use in the client-side code.
-This is a security measure to prevent sensitive data from being exposed.

-> [!WARNING]
-> It's good to override the default _notf

 ## Code Rules and Guidelines